vedk/hwaware/README.md

 # hwaware
-A Python webapp to give and access homework
+A Python webapp to give and access homework.
+I am currently using [Flask](http://flask.pocoo.org).

 It isn't comeplete yet.